Krap/brackets-simple-todo/README.md

 2. Decline changes.
 If task/category is being added this button means 'do not add'.
 3. Delete task/category.
 This button is only available when editing existing task/category.

+To add task to any category, click on the 'plus' icon near the category name.

 ## General Settings
 ![gensettings](https://cloud.githubusercontent.com/assets/693072/6320664/0ae292a0-bab2-11e4-99d8-40abd7cc28d4.png)